 “If your business depends on you, you don’t own a business—you have a job!
 The business owner should be devoted to business development, not doing business” (Michael Gerber, E-Myth Revisited).

 “Customers always seek the ‘best deal.’
 They reward companies that serve them best and allow the others to fail.
 It is how the customer feels about your business as a whole that matters most.
 Everything about your business—advertising, cleanliness, return merchandise policy, courtesy and knowledge of employees, product selection, price, location, delivery time, and so forth—is what they are choosing.
 Your entire business is your product and it must shine throughout.
 When it does, YOU become the “best deal!”
 (Ron Carroll)

 “Real waste lurks in places that don’t look like waste” (Shigeo Shingo).

-“One thing you can’t recycle is wasted time” (Taiichi Ohno, considered father of Lean Manufacturing).
+“One thing you can’t recycle is wasted time” (Taiichi Ohno, considered the father of Lean Manufacturing).

 “Tell me and I will forget, show me and I may remember, involve me and I will understand” (Chinese Proverb).

 “Reward those who Do, Train those who Can’t, Replace those who Won’t” (Henn’s Creed).

 “In God we trust.
 All others, bring data” (W. Edwards Deming, Total Quality Management), and similarly, “Without data, it’s just an opinion!”
 (Author unknown)